Karuna Amman: Breakaway from the LTTE

 On 26 July 2004, Karuna broke away from the Tamil Tigers after he alleged they were ignoring the interests of the eastern Tamil people, and claimed to have renounced violence.
 The move by Karuna to break away from the LTTE and renounce armed struggle was considered one of the major turning points of the Sri Lankan Civil War that would eventually bring about the end of the 25 year-long conflict.
 Muralitharan joined forces with the Sri Lanka Armed Forces to capture LTTE bases.
-Former Deputy Minister Seyed Ali Zahir Moulana has been hailed as being instrumental in convincing Karuna to renounce militarism, who in turn joined the democratic mainstream.
+It has been claimed that the former Deputy Minister Seyed Ali Zahir Moulana was instrumental in convincing Karuna to renounce militarism, who in turn joined the government.

 The LTTE claimed that the real reason for Karuna's defection was because the LTTE's intelligence wing was closing in on him for alleged financial and personal misconduct, terming his break a "temporary aberration".
 The Tigers reacted to his defection by launching attacks against Muralitharan's forces, and heavy clashes ensued.
 They claimed to have fully evicted his forces from the area he controlled by mid-2004.

 However Karuna's group, dubbed the Karuna Faction by the media, continued to maintain a stronghold in the southeast of Sri Lanka with a force estimated to number a few hundred.
 The group regularly got into clashes with the LTTE.
 In 2006, the Sri Lankan Armed Forces launched a major campaign to evict the LTTE from the east of the country, with the assistance of the Karuna Faction.
 Together the coalition succeeded in clearing the east of Sri Lanka by July 2007.

 Karuna has alleged that Prabhakaran intentionally dragged out peace talks with Sri Lanka to give rebels additional time to re-arm for further combat.
 He said that the LTTE lost about 70% of its fighting capacity due the TMVP separating from the LTTE.

 In March 2007, Colonel Karuna, accompanied by Supreme Commander Pillaiyan, Senior Commander Jeyam and other TVMP officials spent two days at a TMVP base in the east.
 A number of his statements there were widely reported.

 At the same time, the TMVP announced that it was setting up a "special attack force" and a "spy attack force".
 Internal cohesion within the TMVP has been a problem in the past before, particularly disagreements between Pillaiyan and Karuna over finance.
 Between May–June, a number of cadres were killed in inter-factional clashes, most notably an intelligence operative named Senthujan Senthamorthanan.
 Another TMVP cadre named Seelan was also badly beaten but luckily escaped.
 Pillaiyan was reportedly targeted as well but escaped to Trincomalee with about 200 supporters, although he has since reconciled with Karuna.